lk-umw-cpsc/240groupproj/UpdateLog.md

 Paste over new entry here.

+Date: 3/22/2022
+Person: Lauren
+Log: AddReminderFrame completed.
+Next focus will be on a reminder manager frame.

 Date: 3/21/2022
 Person: Lauren
 Log: Daemon now spawns a reminder 1 minute in the future upon running